Licence Application Process

 Where to Apply

-Please submit your application for the insolvency practitioner’s licence through the Government’s GoBusiness Licensing Platform using either your SINGPASS (For Singaporeans / Singapore Permanent Residents) or GoBusiness Licence ID (For foreigners).
+Please submit your application through the Government’s GoBusiness Licensing Platform using either your SINGPASS (For Singaporeans / Singapore Permanent Residents (“SPR”)) or GoBusiness Licence ID (For non-Singaporean / SPR).

 Please attach a copy of the following documents when submitting your licence application online:

-b) Evidence that you are a qualified person within the meaning of section 50(2) of the Insolvency, Restructuring and Dissolution Act 2018 (“the Act”):
+a) Evidence that you are a qualified person within the meaning of section 50(3) of the Insolvency, Restructuring and Dissolution Act 2018 (“IRDA”):